 2. Keep Them Fed – Pack Snacks!

-Snacks are 100% a necessity on the plane.
+Snacks are 100% necessary on the plane.
 Some flights have snacks on board, or snacks for purchase, but that doesn’t mean they’ll be available when you need them!
 Snacks also provide a great distraction and keep your preschooler from getting hangry.
 A few packs of fruit snacks and some granola bars are all you’ll likely need.
 We do often buy snacks on board, and our girls have now come to associate “Swedish berries” with flying on Air Canada!
 It’s nice to buy snacks on board, but I also really appreciate having a few others for take-off and landing.
 And, I have them when I need them instead of waiting for the cart!

 3. Save The Mess – Bring A Drink Cup